Ankr-network/ankr-docs/docs/staking/liquid-staking/ksm/ksm-liquid-staking-faq.md

 ### Which wallets are compatible with the aKSMb tokens?

-aKSMb is an ERC-20 token that is compatible with Ethereum-based wallets like Metamask.
+aKSMb is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.

 ### Are there any docs about the KSM staking and how I set up my wallet etc.?